 In 2017 we softly launched ‘Neonatal November’.
 One of the key drivers for this was to have a wider period of time to raise awarness of neonatal journeys.

-Here’s a taste of some of what will be happening throughout Neonatal November:
+Here’s some examples of what you will see happening this year throughout Neonatal November:

 World Prematurity Day celebrations